cloud-66-internal/help.cloud66.com/_rails/tutorials/service-network-configuration.md

 Let’s imagine that for some reason your application needs to use port 8080 rather than port 80 to serve traffic to the web.
 To achieve this we will need to override the default settings in Nginx.
 To do this:

-1. Open the application overview page from your [Dashboard](https://app.cloud66.com/dashboard)
+1. Open the Application Overview from your [Dashboard](https://app.cloud66.com/dashboard)
 2. Click on *Configuration*  in the **Application** panel on the right of the screen
 3. Click on the *Configuration Files* tab and then on the *NGINX* sub-tab
 4. Scroll through the configuration file until you find the `listen` and change the value from `80` to `8080`
 5. Click the green *Preview* button to parse your updated configuration
 6. Check the file, then add a commit message and click *Commit to Server*

-If you now return to the **Application Overview** page and click on the *visit site* link, the page should fail to load.
+If you now return to **Application Overview** and click on the *visit site* link, the page should fail to load.
 Now add `:8080` to the end of the URL and the index page should now load.

 #### Note
 <div class="notice"><p>